 By Jennifer Rossettini, CFP®

-Hook Law Center: Kit Kat, what can you tell about Madison, the Anatolian shepherd dog, who reunited with his 75-year-old owner after the California Camp Fire?
+Hook Law Center: Kit Kat, what can you tell us about the new arrivals to the National Zoo in Washington, D.C.?

 Kit Kat: Well, two mustachioed monkeys have made DC’s National Zoo their new home, having moved from the Como Park Zoo and Conservatory in Minnesota.
 They were introduced to the public on Oct.
 23, 2019.
 They are brothers Poe (1.5 years old) and Fleck (2.5 years old).
 Technically, they are emperor tamarins which are known for their long white mustaches, which stand out against their grayish-black coats.
 They could give Colonel Sanders a run for his money—their mustaches are much longer than his!
 They each weigh about a pound, and that is considered full grown.
 If you want to see them, they are in the Amazonia forest exhibit.
 Their native home is in the Amazon basin which includes area in Bolivia, Peru, and Brazil.
 Tamarins are very social, and live in groups their entire lives.
 They help care for each other, until it is time for them to separate and form their own families.
 I am happy to say, this is one species that is not endangered.
 Their numbers are such that they are classified as “least concern” by the International Union for Conservation of Nature.
 However, if too much of their habitat would be destroyed, that classification could change.